-- You will need to reserve a place to visit your first park each day.
+- You must reserve a place to visit your first park each day.
 Park attendance is managed through a new park reservation system.
 To access the park, you must have a valid ticket and reservation.

 - The advice on face coverings has changed several times are may change again.
 However, face masks are no longer compulsory anywhere in Walt Disney World, including transport.
-However, it is recommended Guests who are not fully vaccinated continue wearing face coverings in all indoor locations, including indoor attractions and theaters, and on enclosed transportation.
+However, it is recommended that guests who are not fully vaccinated wear face coverings in all indoor locations, including indoor attractions and theaters, and on enclosed transportation.

 - Improved sanitation across the resort.

 - Improved use of technology throughout the resort to reduce contact.

 - Cashless transactions are encouraged, including mobile food ordering.